ArchiveBox/readability-extractor/README.md

 This is a tiny JS wrapper library around Mozilla's article-text extraction tool https://github.com/mozilla/readability.

-It's designed to be used as an [ArchiveBox](https://github.com/pirate/ArchiveBox) archive method.
+It's designed to be used as an [ArchiveBox](https://github.com/pirate/ArchiveBox) extractor.

 ## Install